-We will conduct regular progress reviews every 8 weeks throughout your apprenticeship, with an initial 30 days review, involving you and your manager.
+We will conduct regular progress reviews every 10 weeks throughout your apprenticeship involving you and your manager.
 The aim of the review is to ensure that you are making progress with your apprenticeship, undertaking development activities and achieving any agreed objectives.
 It will give all parties a clear understanding of where you are in relation to your learning programme and discuss any areas of concern or barriers to success identifying how these can be overcome.